ome/training-docker/_episodes/050-volumes.md

 ---
-title: "Using Docker volumes"
+title: "Storing data Docker volumes"
 teaching: 15
 exercises: 15
 questions:
-- "What is the lifetime of a Docker container?"
+- "Why should I use Docker volumes?"
 - "Where can I store and access data?"
 objectives:
 - "Explain why volumes are necessary."